joaocvteixeira/redyiel/README.md

 ## 💭 Whose profile is this?

 Hello, I'm **João Teixeira**!
-I'm 23 years old, an IT academic, and currently seeking knowledge and opportunities in the **Front-End** area.
+I'm 23 years old, an IT academic, and currently seeking knowledge and opportunities in the **Web Front-End** area.

 [*You can find my location and my networks below my profile picture.*](https://github.com/joaocvteixeira)